docker/compose/README.md

 ### Communicating between containers

-Your dweb app will probably need to talk to your database.
+Your web app will probably need to talk to your database.
 You can use [Docker links](http://docs.docker.io/en/latest/use/port_redirection/#linking-a-container) to enable containers to communicate, pass in the right IP address and port via environment variables:

 ```yaml
 db: